amorel/quote-generator/services/auth-service/README.md

 ### Architecture Overview

-This service follows a clean architecture design, with separate layers for domain logic, infrastructure, and interface.
-It uses MongoDB for data persistence and bcrypt for password hashing.
+This service uses a clean architecture approach, with the following key components:

+- **AuthService**: Manages core authentication functions, including user registration, login, and token validation.
+- **User Repository**: `IUserRepository` interface abstracts data access, implemented using MongoDB through `UserModel`.
+- **JWT Handling**: Token generation and validation are centralized in `AuthService`, using the `jwt.ts` configuration for consistency.
+- **Security**: Passwords are hashed with bcrypt, and JWTs include user roles for access control.